shohanurshihab/React_Native/README.md

    - Implement animations and sound effects for a realistic dice rolling experience.

 6. **Project 6: Currency Converter (currency)**

    - Develop a currency converter application to convert between different currencies.
    - Integrate array and interface conversion rates.

+7. **Project 7: Game (TicTacToe)**

+   - Simple tic-tac-toe game using React Native.

+8. **Project 8: Music Player (Nathtube)**
+   - Develop a music player application using React Native.
+   - Implement features for playing, pausing, and seeking in the music player.

 ## Getting Started